The Social Work Programme

 Admission to 100-level study in the social work pre-professional programme can be done through the university's eVision portal.
 If you are a new student or a returning student applying for the social work pre-professional (BA) for the first time at the University of Otago, you need to apply by 10 December in the year before your proposed study.
 The due date for returning students continuing in the same programme is 15 January.

 Admission to full professional social work at 300-level in the BSW requires a formal selection process which checks your academic achievements, suitability, and requires police checks and referees reports.
-Safety checking, as required by the Vulnerable Children Act 2014, will also be completed.
+Safety checking, as required by the Vulnerable Children Act 2014, will also be completed (further information).
 The application process takes time, and you need to apply through eVision in the year before you want to enter professional social work at 300-level.
 To give the admission committee enough time to consider this material the eVision portal opens for applications for professional social work on 1 August and closes on 1 November.
 We strongly advise commencing the process of enrolling through eVision as early as possible.

 The Social Work programmes (BSW and MSCW (App)) have English language standards as follows:

 All students who do not have English, Māori or New Zealand sign language as their primary language demonstrate either: